PortugalBR/PortugalBR/README.md

 PortugalBR/PortugalBR is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->

+- My portifolio is the file GAME.
+- there (GAME) I made a simple game, and a HangmanOOP is a objected-oriented in a diferent form.
+- I'm looking for a junior "Data Science job", or a junior "Python job".